-Parents told the Commission that authorising such interventions fulfils their parental responsibilities by protecting their children's rights to attain the highest possible standard of health and wellbeing.371 is routinely offered to boys, on the basis that surgery in infancy or early childhood carries better urological outcomes and minimises psychological harm.
-The evidence for this is incomplete; however so is the evidence to support deferring surgery.372
+Parents told the Commission that authorising such interventions fulfils their parental responsibilities by protecting their children's rights to attain the highest possible standard of health and wellbeing.

+One clinician cited the example of performing hypospadias surgery, stating that it is routinely offered to boys, on the basis that surgery in infancy or early childhood carries better urological outcomes and minimises psychological harm.
+The evidence for this is incomplete; however so is the evidence to support deferring surgery.